spring-attic/spring-android/README.md

 ## License

-Spring Mobile is released under version 2.0 of the [Apache License](http://www.apache.org/licenses/LICENSE-2.0).
+Spring for Android is released under version 2.0 of the [Apache License].

 [Spring for Android]: http://www.springsource.org/spring-android